West Malling: Newspapers

+Television

+Local news and television programmes are provided by BBC South East and ITV Meridian.
+Television signals are received from the Bluebell Hill TV transmitter, BBC London and ITV London can also be received from the Crystal Palace TV transmitter.

 Radio

 The local radio station for West Malling is KMFM Maidstone.
-The county-wide stations BBC Radio Kent, Heart and Gold can also be received in the town.
+The county-wide stations BBC Radio Kent, Heart South and Gold can also be received in the town.

 Sport

 West Malling is reputed to be the site of the first recorded cricket match in Kent.
-The Old County Ground, off Norman Road, was once the home of inter-county cricket in Kent, and it is known that in 1705, "West of Kent" played Chatham at Malling.
+The Old County Ground, off Norman Road, was once the home of inter-county cricket in Kent; it is known that in 1705, West of Kent played Chatham at Malling.

-The setting for the cricket match between All Muggleton and Dingley Dell in Charles Dickens's The Pickwick Papers is reputed to be based on an amalgamation of the grounds at West Malling and Maidstone.
+The setting for the cricket match between All Muggleton and Dingley Dell, in Charles Dickens' The Pickwick Papers, is reputed to be based on an amalgamation of the grounds at West Malling and Maidstone.
 There is a resemblance to West Malling in the original illustration of the match, a version of which featured on the back of the £10 banknote featuring Dickens, first circulated on 29 April 1992.
 Dickens, however, was a regular visitor to Dingley Hall in the village of Dingley, Northamptonshire.
 Here he would have encountered an annual cricket match against a team formed of men with the name Muggleton, from the next village of Wilbaston.
 Dingley Dell is an area just south of the village, steep and wooded which may instead have been the model for Dickens' "Dingley Dell".

-Kings Hill golf course was founded in 1995 and is open to guests and visitors.
+King's Hill golf course was founded in 1995 and is open to guests and visitors.